joemoose/psiops/docs/character.md

 ## Introduction

 You're the kind of soldier they don't write about.
 Shadow ops.
 Off-ledger.
+Neural weapons.
 The Cold War has a hidden front, and you're on it.

 You've seen things that don't fit a debrief.
 You can do things that don't fit a chain of command.
 The threats you'll face might bleed, but they shouldn't exist.